SA46Team5a/SA46Team05A_ESNET/README.md

 ### User identification
 - Staff are using company-issued desktops and have to log in with their issued accounts.

+## TODO
+- Add search/query forms for customers/bookings
+- Standardize size and format on the following controls
+  - Font, font size, height
+    - Label used as form title
+    - Label used as field title
+    - TextBox
+    - ComboBox

 ## Known Bugs